-Setting flags like the above is more accessible, but it will not return accurate test results.
-To experience the website as your visitors would, you need to access the website from the precise geo-location.
+Setting flags like the above is more accessible but will not return accurate test results.
+To experience the website as your visitors would, you need to access the website from precise geolocation.

 As we discussed in the previous section, hiring testers for different locations will not be scalable.
-Also, if your localized content is not displaying correctly, you’re risking losing a substantial amount of your sales.
+Also, if your localized content is not displaying correctly, you risk losing a substantial amount of your sales.
 However, when you use proxy servers, it will be scalable.

 When you use proxies from several locations to test how your website performs in different countries, you can clearly see how the website content switches for each location.